 After the recent takeover of the Taliban in Afghanistan, Indian media reporters seem to go mad.
 The years of India’s investment in Afghanistan, to flatter Afghanis and make them turn against Pakistan, have now been rendered meaningless.
-Although the policy of Indian investment in Afghanistan succeeded a bit, the recent takeover of the Taliban on Kabul portends that India invested in the wrong side.
+Although the policy of Indian investment in Afghanistan succeeded a bit, the recent takeover of the Taliban in Kabul and the US withdrawl from Afghanistan portends that India invested on the wrong side.

 The Indian policymakers are in a state of shock due to their anti-Taliban role in Afghanistan.
 They kept assisting the Afghan National Army with military equipment but they were not aware that their puppet, the Afghan army, is not courageous enough to fight with the Taliban or any other army.